Chunkwise/chunkwise_local/cli/README.md

 `typer cli.py run deploy`

-Initiates a user interface that gathers the necessary information to deploy an AWS stack, then triggers the deployment.
+Initiates a user interface that gathers the necessary information to deploy the stacks.
+It then installs necessary dependencies, creates a secret, and bootstraps and deploys the stacks.

 `typer cli.py run destroy`